anuroopjajoba3/WILDCATCHER-SYLLABUS-CHECKER/README.md

 ## What It Does
 The system examines uploaded syllabi and:
-Checks for the presence of properly formatted Student Learning Outcomes sections.
+- Checks for the presence of properly formatted Student Learning Outcomes sections.
+- Detects instructor email addresses using regex-based pattern matching, and displays results in a dedicated box in the UI.
-Classifies course delivery as Online, In-Person, or Hybrid with a confidence score, based on explicit wording (e.g., “asynchronous,” “via Canvas/Zoom”) or clear on-campus signals (e.g., building/room, meeting days/times).
+- Classifies course delivery as Online, In-Person, or Hybrid with a confidence score, based on explicit wording (e.g., “asynchronous,” “via Canvas/Zoom”) or clear on-campus signals (e.g., building/room, meeting days/times).

 ## Supported Formats
 Individual PDF files